SMC-AAU-CPH/smc-cph.github.io/_posts/2018-10-21-Group-D-Jamming-in-the-Portal.md

 Finally, most of us was heavily focused on the latency, which obviously was what we were there to test.
 But wouldn't it be a good idea to put it in the back of our minds, so as to avoid confirmation bias?
 Because, if we actively look for latency, we will definitely find it.
 And when we do, it would surely affect the music that we play.

-Lastly, as Armando left the MCT course, Guy and Eirik joined Group C while Shreejay joined Group B.
+Lastly, as Armando left the SMC course, Guy and Eirik joined Group C while Shreejay joined Group B.
 ### Adios !